NordicHPC/sonar/doc/DESIGN.md

 space for error reports at both the global and local level and Sonar will report errors through this channel.

-By default, data is held for a half hour before it is consider undeliverable (the limit can be set higher).
+By default, data are held for a half hour before it is consider undeliverable (the limit can be set higher).
 This is the case whether the data are sent by native Kafka or via `curl` to the Kafka HTTP proxy.